emscripten-core/emscripten/site/source/docs/api_reference/Filesystem-API.rst

 		FS.symlink('file', 'link');

 	:param string oldpath: The path name of the file to link to.
-	:param string newpath: The path to the new symlink node to ``oldpath``.
+	:param string newpath: The path to the new symlink node, that points to ``oldpath``.